 It all started in Cleveland, in 1950, with some guys singing jazz arrangements at the YMCA at 76th and Cedar.
 When big names in jazz like James Moody and George Shearing came to town (to appear at Gleason's Musical Bar), they'd check out the local talent at the Y. They were impressed, and either Moody or Shearing suggested that they call themselves the Modern Sounds.

-About a year later, William Jarvis left and they replaced him with soprano Willa Mae Parks.
-At that time the Modern Sounds changed their name to the catchier "4 Kings And A Queen."
+However, it could have been, because Diz Russell told me that at some point (probably in mid-1952), William Jarvis left and was replaced by soprano Willa Mae Parks.
+It's possible that Juanita Wellington was there first, but didn't work out and wasn't even remembered.
+At that time the Modern Sounds changed their name to the catchier "4 Kings And A Queen".
 Diz remembers their first paying gig being at the Playground Club in St. Louis.
 They got to be well-known and ended up relocating there, opening for acts like James Moody, George Shearing, Ella Fitzgerald, and Johnny Hodges.

 They took about a week to learn the lyrics and arrangement, and then drove up to Chicago to record it, along with a group of musicians called the Original Three.
 They auditioned for Chess records, but for some reason changed their minds about signing with them.
 The 4 Kings And A Queen eventually ended up with Lew Simpkins' United label.
 However, Simpkins (credited as co-writer of the "Night Train" lyrics) had already released a vocal version of the song by the 4 Blazes, and talked them out of doing it.
-He arranged a session for them on October 10, 1952, at Universal Recording Studios; they recorded four songs that were never released: "Wheelin' And Dealin'," "Run Pretty Baby," "Grass In Your Own Backyard," and "Just A Fool."
+He arranged a session for them on October 31, 1952, at Universal Recording Studios; they recorded four songs that were never released: "Wheelin' And Dealin'", "Run Pretty Baby", "Grass In Your Own Backyard", and "Just A Fool".

 While the 4 Jays did well touring in the Midwest, sax player James Moody told them that they'd have to go to New York in order to make it big.
 So they all piled into their '46 Buick convertible and drove to the Big Apple to make it on Broadway.
 Once they got to the city, however, their car broke down and they ended up walking around trying to find the Great White Way (you can't make it on Broadway if you can't find it!).